 - Complete the American Medical College Application Service (AMCAS) application

 - Complete and submit scores from the Medical College Admissions Test (MCAT)

-- Complete an undergraduate baccalaureate degree with a strong record of academic performance; honors courses will be highly regarded
+- Complete an undergraduate baccalaureate degree with a strong record of academic performance.

 Select applicants will be invited to continue the application process by submitting a secondary application.
 The secondary application will be emailed, and the deadline for receipt of the secondary application will be noted in the email.

 We use a holistic admissions process and seek to admit students who have personal characteristics and interests that align with the CMU College of Medicine mission.
 Our holistic review process balances the applicant's academic portfolio with other aspects of their application, such as the capacity for using critical thinking and logic, an understanding of the principles of ethics, personal values, and the qualities necessary for successful development into a compassionate, skilled physician able to serve the needs of a diverse and changing population.

 The Central Michigan University College of Medicine encourages individuals to discover personal areas of academic interest through their curricular and extracurricular activities.
-We believe the field of medicine offers opportunities for applicants from varying backgrounds, experiences and academic pathways.
-Students should allow personal interests and their passion to dictate their choice of an undergraduate major.
+We believe the field of medicine offers opportunities for applicants from varying backgrounds, experiences, and academic pathways.
+Students should allow personal interests and passion to dictate their choice of an undergraduate major.

 Two (2) semesters of Organic Chemistry (at least one lab) OR one semester (1) Organic Chemistry and one semester (1) Biochemistry (at least one lab)